KyleBlankRollins/meowzer/meta/documentation-proposal.md

    - ✅ **Don't worry about versions for now** - single version

 6. **Community:** Allow user contributions?
 Wiki section?

    - ✅ **No** - maintain centralized control

+7. **Site Structure:** Single site or separate for end users?
+   - ✅ **Single site with clear navigation** - Use sidebar to separate concerns

 ### Open Questions ❓